 Take greater resolution.
-What we think of as display resolution can be referred to as spatial resolution, or the number of pixels composing an image.
+What we think of as display resolution can be referred to as spatial resolution, or the number of pixels comprising an image.
 The higher the resolution, the better the picture, right?
 At least, that’s what TV and camera vendors have been marketing for years—we get it, more pixels, more money.
 And sure, if you walk right up to an 8K monitor, the vastly increased spatial resolution is absolutely noticeable.
-But who watches a movie with the display mere inches away with larger monitors?
-For the most part, that close of a viewing range is limited to VR experiences with the viewer wearing VR goggles.
+But who watches a movie with the display inches away?
+For the most part, that close of a viewing range is limited to VR experiences.
 Move back to a normal viewing range and look at two displays side by side, and the average viewer may not be able to see an appreciably better picture between the 4K and the 8K television.

 The Different Flavors of HDR